 - VAT management

 Having your transactions directly imported from your bank is a huge time saver.
-This not only gives you a great overview of your cashflow, but will be a big time saver at tax time.
-If you're new to freelancing it's definitely worth checking that your preferred bank has feeds enabled.
+This not only gives you a great overview of your cashflow, but will save time and hassle at tax time.
+If you're new to freelancing, it's definitely worth checking that your preferred bank has feeds enabled.

 I also strongly recommend having a dedicated savings account that you can deposit money into after each project for items such as tax, insurances and professional fees.
 Most banks offer this when you set up your accounts.